osiglobal/adempiere-docker/README.md

 To use this Docker image you must have your Docker engine release number greater than or equal to 3.0.
-To check the version of your Docker installation, a terminal window and type the following command:
+To check the version of your Docker installation, open a terminal window and type the the following command:

 ```
 docker info
 ```

-The expected output is as follows
+The expected output is as follows:

 ```
 Client: Docker Engine - Community